 Maine Social Work License Requirements

-For any of Maine’s three social work licenses, applicants must have a BSW.
-An MSW is required for some licenses, along with an additional clinical work component that’s dependent on program curriculum.
+Maine offers five social work licenses.
+The LSX and LS each require a bachelor’s degree (a BSW for LS).
+An MSW is required for LM, MC, and LC, along with an additional clinical work component that’s dependent on program curriculum.
 Click here for full license requirements including the application process and associated fees.

 Maine Governing Board